MARKET OUTLOOK

 Equity market

-Inflation: India’s Wholesale Price Inflation (WPI) Index came in at marginal positive 1.26% YoY during the current month as compared to 0.53% for the previous month on account of stable fuel and lower commodity prices.
+Inflation: India’s Wholesale Price Inflation (WPI) Index came in at 2.36% YoY during the current month as compared to 1.84% for the previous month on account of stable fuel, higher food and lower commodity prices.

 Other macro developments (fiscal deficit and household savings)

 India’s fiscal deficit came much lower than forecasted at 5.6% for FY24 on account of lower revenue expenditure.
-Government has announced a path to reduce fiscal deficit to 5.1% for FY25 and below 4.5% in FY26.
+The government has announced a path to reduce fiscal deficit to 4.9% for FY25 (revised lower from 5.1% earlier) and below 4.5% in FY26.

 FY23 net household financial savings rate stood at 5.1% of GDP (7.2% for FY22).
 The same ratio had moved higher during the pandemic period to 12% in FY21 compared to 7.7% in FY20.